|

 Photo Courtesy Rainer Fredrich

-The Sanyo ICC-162 was an early calculator made by Sanyo in Japan.
+The Sanyo ICC-162 was an early calculator manufactured by Sanyo in Japan.
 The machine

-was the top-end machine in a series of calculators that inlcuded the 121
+was the top-end machine in a series of calculators that inlcuded the entry-level 121

-small-scale integrated circuits.
-The 162 has a capacity of 16 digits with fixed
+(NEC).
+The ICC-162 has a capacity of sixteen digits with fixed

-accumulating memory registers are provided, with functions available for
+accumulating memory registers are provided, with ability to calculate

 Sanyo later established its own distribution network in North America